2023年9月13日

-The UK government has published a draft statutory instrument on the World Health Organisation website to amend the Medical Devices Regulations 2022 (the UK MDR).
+The post-market surveillance statutory instrument was laid in Parliament on 21 October 2024 to amend the Medical Devices Regulations 2002 (the UK MDR).
 This draft legislation seeks to insert new post-market surveillance (PMS) requirements for medical devices placed on the market in Great Britain (GB).
-This is subject to 60 days of consultation from 26 July 2023.
-If passed by Parliament, it is expected that this legislation will come into force in mid-2024.
+If passed by Parliament, it is expected that this legislation will come into force in summer 2025, following a six-month implementation period.
+This article has been updated following publication of the MHRA of their response to WTO comments on 3 July 2024, and again following the statutory instrument being laid in Parliament on 5 November 2024.

 The publishing of this draft statutory instrument follows the consultation on the future regulation of medical devices in the UK and is part of the wider revamp of the UK's medical device regulatory framework following Brexit.
 Medical devices placed on the market in Northern Ireland will continue to be subject to the EU regulatory framework under the Northern Ireland Protocol.

 The requirements in the proposed PMS regulations closely resemble those already established in the EU Medical Device Regulation 2017/745 (the EU MDR) and the EU In Vitro Diagnostic Medical Devices Regulation 2017/746 (the EU IVDR).
-However, there are differences, some of which are subtle, and some significant, but which nevertheless mean that the requirements will not be the same in the UK as in the EU.
-Therefore, if the draft legislation becomes law in the UK, manufacturers across Europe should check their planned PMS activities specifically against the UK legislation and not automatically assume that they are the same as in the EU.
+However, there are differences, some of which are subtle, and some significant, but which nevertheless mean that the requirements will not be the same in GB as in the EU.
+Therefore, if the draft legislation becomes law in this form, manufacturers across Europe should check their planned PMS activities specifically against the UK legislation and not automatically assume that they are the same as in the EU.

 Naturally, reports for devices placed on the market or put into service in GB must be submitted to the MHRA and in some cases to the UK approved body and UK responsible person (UKRP), if any.
-If the MHRA is separately notified of incidents and informs the manufacturer, the manufacturer must determine if it is a "serious incident" and if so, must take action accordingly and if not, explain why.
+If the MHRA is separately notified of incidents and informs the manufacturer of the complaints, the manufacturer must determine if it is a "serious incident" and if so, must take action accordingly and if not, explain why.
 Similarly, if the MHRA notifies a manufacturer of an identified risk or safety concern, then the manufacturer is obliged to investigate and report back to the MHRA on its conclusion and provide any corrective and preventative action (CAPA).
+The MHRA has clarified in its response to WTO comments on the draft statutory instrument that if the MHRA determines that an incident is reportable, there is no process for appealing that decision.
+Judicial review would therefore be the only means to do so.

 There are some PMS aspects which are the same as the EU.
 These include the requirement to maintain a PMS system based on the PMS plan for each device placed on the market.
 As in the EU, this system is to be used to identify preventive and corrective actions.
 However, the UK has chosen to include many subtle differences which will require careful analysis when compared with an EU PMS strategy to ensure that the UK regulations are respected for devices placed on the market or put into service in GB.

-The GB definition of "serious incident" includes the same terminology as the EU regulations, but then extends it to include a definition of "serious deterioration of any person's state of health" which are defined as: hospitalisation or prolongation of hospitalisation, medical treatment, chronic disease, and foetal distress or foetal death.
+The GB definition of "serious incident" includes the same terminology as the EU regulations, but then extends it to include a definition of "serious deterioration of any person's state of health" which are defined as: : life-threatening illness or injury, permanent impairment of a body structure or body function, hospitalisation or prolongation of hospitalisation, medical treatment, chronic disease, and foetal distress or foetal death.
 This potentially expands the types of serious incidents captured by the definition.

 Reporting and investigation of serious incidents: the reporting requirements match the EU ones, except on a few points: